heig-vd-dai-course/heig-vd-dai-course/02.01-java-ios/01-course-material/PRESENTATION.md

 ## Objectives

-- Know the different types of data (binary vs. text)
+- Differentiate the different types of data (binary vs. text).
-- Understand the abstract notion of sources, streams and sink
+- Understand the abstract notion of sources, streams and sinks.
-- Use the different IO types for different use-cases
+- Use the different IO types for different use-cases.
-- Use the Java IO API to read and write files
+- Use the Java IO API to read and write files.

 ![bg right:40%](https://images.unsplash.com/photo-1516389573391-5620a0263801?fit=crop&h=720)